-Please refer to Hazelcast Management Center Documentation for information on Clustered JMX and
+Please refer to Hazelcast Management Center Documentation for information on Clustered JMX and Clustered REST (via Management Center) features.

 19. Security

 This chapter describes the security features of Hazelcast.
 These features allow you to perform security activities, such as intercepting socket connections and remote operations executed by the clients, encrypting the communications between the members at socket level and using SSL socket communication.
 All of the Security features explained in this chapter are the features of Hazelcast IMDG Enterprise edition.